 The ban will include but is not limited to:

-Bans from Jenkins community IRC Channels
+Bans from Jenkins community chats

 Deletion of their LDAP account

-Banning their email address from jenkins mailing lists
+Banning their email address from Jenkins mailing lists

 Banning them from social media and meetup groups

 This Code of Conduct is adapted from the Contributor Covenant, version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.

 Community Impact Guidelines were inspired by Mozilla’s code of conduct enforcement ladder.